uark-backend-class/course-materials/finalproject.md

 - Uses a combination of core Node modules and external libraries
 - Regular commits to GitHub to show progress
 - Needs to be deployed to the cloud
-- GitHub repo name should be descriptive with respect to what the project is
-  - Good: `social-network-for-cats`
-  - Bad: `backend-development-final-project`
-- Do not use any sort of templating engine or project generator
+- Do not use any sort of templating engine or project generator (e.g. do not use express-generator)
-- Include a set of queries created in Postman that demonstrates all routes

 ### Examples